Tickets for Strauss and Mozart Concerts

 - Entrance ticket to the concert

-- Go to the main cash desk and trade your mobile voucher for a paper ticket.
+- Go to the main cash desk and swap your smartphone voucher for a paper ticket

-- We recommend you to arrive 30 minutes prior to the show to redeem your paper ticket
+- The start time is 19:30, but we recommend you to arrive 30 minutes in advance to redeem your paper ticket